I had no idea what I wanted to do in Hawaii except one thing – shark cage diving with Hawaii Shark Encounters.

 On the way, we were incredibly lucky to do some awesome whale watching!
-We spotted a few pods along the way but the big whammy was when we spotted a mother whale with her baby calf!
+We spotted a few pods but the big whammy was when we spotted a mother whale and her calf!
 After a 10-15 minute detour to whale watch, we continued on our way.

 There’s about a max of 12 people in a group, in our case – we had 11.
 My group was to be first in the water and after being quickly outfitted with my snorkel mask, I was also the first one to jump in!

 After putting on my mask and sticking my face down into the clear blue water, I immediately saw a shark swimming near the cage.
 In shock & a bit of surprise, I sputtered back up and uttered, “They’re here!
-I just saw one!” and immediately stuck my head back down to catch some shark swimming action.
+I just saw one!”
+Immediately, I stuck my head back down to catch some shark swimming action.

-For the next 20 minutes or so, Joel and I would dive down to take photos of the sharks as they swam by + take some shark selfies.
-The bottom of the cage is quiet and more calm so try to spend as much time down there as possible.
+For the next 20 minutes or so, Joel and I ducked down to catch a glimpse of the sharks.
+We would also take some shark selfies.
+The bottom of the cage is quiet and calmer so try to spend as much time down there as possible.
 Our captain said it’s also possible to hear the whales singing but I personally didn’t hear anything.

 It was pretty difficult to dive down and STAY at the bottom since you’re in such salty water, so hook an ankle or arm around the bottom of the cage to control yourself.
-It’s also nice to be aware of your limbs since they can go kicking or flinging into another person in your group.
-There were quite a few times where I had to signal an apology after accidentally whacking another person with my foot. haha.
+Be aware of your limbs since they can go kicking or flinging into another person in your group.
+There were a few times where I had to signal an apology after accidentally whacking another person with my foot. haha.

 The boat ride back was smooth sailing – nobody got sick and everybody had an amazing time.
-If you go on the 8.30 am tour, you’ll finish around 10.30 which is just in time for lunch at one of the infamous shrimp trucks or a cold beer at one of the nearby bars.
-Since you’re already at the North Shore, you can probably watch some surfers or visit one of the more calmer beaches if it isn’t raining (it rained a bit for us afterwards).
+If you go on the 8.30 AM tour, you will finish around 10.30 which is just in time for lunch at one of the infamous shrimp trucks or a cold beer at one of the nearby bars.
+Since you’re already on the North Shore, you can watch some surfers or visit one of the more calmer beaches.

-It was a totally awesome experience and if you’re interested in doing something a little more thrilling and you don’t have your PADI scuba diving license for example, this is a great, safe, and fun activity for you and your family and friends.
+Shark Cage Diving with Hawaii Shark Encounters is a totally awesome experience!
+If you’re interested in doing something a little more thrilling and you don’t have your PADI scuba diving license, for example, this is still a great, safe, and fun activity!

 + Many thanks to Hawaii Shark Encounters for sponsoring this thrilling experience.
 As always, no fakin’ in the makin’ – all thoughts and opinions are mine.